 Now unemployed, Cota returned to work as a constable until he was rehired by the SDPD in 1890.
 His hiring made him the first Hispanic officer in the department’s history.
 Being bilingual and a former city lawman made Jose Cota a very good cop.
 At six feet tall and 200 pounds, he was a large presence as he walked a beat in downtown.

-In 1895 Cota became the departments first Hispanic supervisor when he was promoted to sergeant.
+On April 26, 1893, Cota became the departments first Latino supervisor when he was promoted to sergeant.

 By the turn of the century Cota was starting to change.
 He no longer had a spring in his step he didn’t look healthy.
 Several members of the council noticed the change and thought he had a drinking problem.
 Later, after being examined by doctors, it was discovered he was actually suffering a variety of diseases.

 On April 7, 1902, the Police Commission dismissed Cota on an unpaid medical retirement.
 When his family requested a pension the commission said even though he had been a lawman in the city for 27 years, he had not been a SDPD officer long enough to qualify for one.